-Subject Specific Minimum Entry Requirement for Subjects Art and Design Grade 4 or above in GCSE Art, if taken.
-Portfolio if not taken Art/Textiles Biology Grade 7-7 in Trilogy or Grade 7 in GCSE Biology, GCSE Maths Grade 6, GCSE English Language Grade 6 Business Studies Grade 5 or above in at least 5 subjects, Grade 5 in English and Maths Chemistry Grade 7-7 in Trilogy or Grade 7 in GCSE Chemistry, GCSE Maths Grade 6, GCSE English Language Grade 6 Design & Technology Grade 5 minimum GCSE D&T, English and Maths Drama and Theatre Studies 4 GCSEs at Grade 4 or above and English GCSE Grade 4 or above English Language GCSE English Grade 5 or above English Literature Grade 5 or above in both English Language and English Literature GCSE French Grade 6 or above in GCSE French, Higher Paper Further Maths Grade 9 (High Grade 8) at GCSE Maths Geography Grade 5 or above in GCSE Geography, if taken German Grade 6 or above in German GCSE, Higher Paper History Grade 5 or above in GCSE History, if taken.
-Grade 5 or above in English Language Mathematics GCSE Maths Grade 7 or above Media Studies Grade 4 or above in English Language GCSE Music Grade 5 or above GCSE Music, plus Grade 5 or above standard in voice o instrument and the ability to pass Grade 5 Theory are required Physics Grade 7-7 in Trilogy or Grade 7 in GCSE Physics, GCSE Maths Grade 7, GCSE English Language Grade 6 Psychology Grade 5 or above in GCSE English Language, Grade 5 or above in Maths GCSE, Biology grade 5 desirable Philosophy and Religious Studies Grade 5 or above in English Language, Grade 5 or above GCSE RS is desirable Sociology Grade 4 or above in GCSE English Language, Grade 4 or above in GCSE Sociology (if taken) Spanish Grade 6 or above in Spanish GCSE, Higher Paper BTEC Level 3 National Extended Certificate in Business Studies Grade 4 or above GCSE BTEC Extended Certificate In Health and Social Care Grade 4 or above GCSE BTEC Level 3 National Extended Certificate in Applied Science A minimum of 5 GCSEs at Grades 4-9, and minimum of Grade 5 or above in Maths and Science.
-BTEC Level 3 National Extended Certificate in Sport Grade 4 or above GCSE PE.
-If not studied PE, minimum grade 4 science.
-Cambridge Technical in IT Grade 4 or above GCSE
+Subject Specific Minimum Entry Requirement for Subjects Art and Design GCSE Grade 5 or above in Art, if taken.
+Portfolio if not taken Art/Textiles Biology GCSE Grade 7-7 in Trilogy or GCSE Grade 7 in Biology, GCSE Grade 6 in Maths, GCSE Grade 5 in English Language Business Studies GCSE Grade 5 or above in at least 5 subjects, Grade 5 in English Language and Maths Chemistry GCSE Grade 7-7 in Trilogy or GCSE Grade 7 in Chemistry, GCSE Grade 6 in Maths, GCSE Grade 5 in English Language Design & Technology GCSE Grade 5 or above in D&T, English Language and Maths Drama and Theatre Studies GCSE Grade 5 or above in English Language English Language GCSE Grade 5 or above in English Language English Literature GCSE Grade 5 or above in both English Language and English Literature French GCSE Grade 6 or above in French, Higher Paper Further Maths GCSE Grade 9 (High Grade 8) in Maths Geography GCSE Grade 5 or above in Geography, if taken German GCSE Grade 6 or above in German, Higher Paper History GCSE Grade 5 or above in History, if taken.
+GCSE Grade 5 or above in English Language Mathematics GCSE Grade 7 or above in Maths Media Studies GCSE Grade 5 or above in English Language Music GCSE Grade 5 or above in Music, plus Grade 5 or above standard in voice or instrument and the ability to pass Grade 5 Theory are required Philosophy and Religious Studies GCSE Grade 5 or above in English Language, GCSE Grade 5 or above RS is desirable Physics GCSE Grade 7-7 in Trilogy or GCSE Grade 7 in Physics, GCSE Grade 7 in Maths, GCSE Grade 5 in English Language.
+A Level Maths is strongly recommended, but not compulsory Psychology GCSE Grade 5 or above in English Language, GCSE Grade 5 or above in Maths, GCSE Grade 5 in Biology is desirable Sociology GCSE Grade 5 or above in English Language, GCSE Grade 4 or above in Sociology (if taken) Applied Diploma in Criminology 4 GCSEs Grade 4 or above BTEC Level 3 National Extended Certificate in Applied Science GCSE Grade 55 or above in Science, and GCSE Grade 5 or above in Maths.
+A minimum of 4 GCSEs at Grades 4-9 to include Maths and Science BTEC Level 3 National Extended Certificate in Business Studies 4 GCSEs Grade 4 or above BTEC Extended Certificate in Health and Social Care 4 GCSEs Grade 4 or above BTEC Level 3 National Extended Certificate in Music Performance 4 GCSEs Grade 4 or above Grade 5 on instrument/voice GCSE Grade 5 in Music BTEC Level 3 National Extended Certificate in Sport GCSE Grade 4 or above in PE.
+If not studied PE, minimum Grade 4 in Science Cambridge Advanced Nationals in Computing: Application Development 4 GCSEs Grade 4 or above

-\You may be able to take this subject even if you did not study it at GCSE.
+^{}You may be able to take this subject even if you did not study it at GCSE.